University Council Meeting Minutes - Wednesday, April 23, 2025

 • These actions have implications for American higher education.
 You will note the US Department of Education Office of Civil Rights; the dear colleague letters that we received.

-• In October, the President charged a Cabinet working group, which he just referred to with identifying some next steps for recommendations from the report that working group immediately went to work on and began advancing actions.
+• In October, the President charged a Cabinet working group, which he just referred to, with identifying some next steps for recommendations from the report.
+That working group immediately went to work and began advancing actions.

-• We've already been able to identify some opportunities; introductory meeting between the President and Onondaga leadership is a 1st step in relationship building and those conversations are underway.
+• We've already been able to identify some opportunities; an introductory meeting between the President and Onondaga leadership is a 1st step in relationship building, and those conversations are underway.

 • We awarded 1.5 million dollars’ worth of scholarships this year and we've raised an additional 1.4 million in endowed scholarships.